Buying a new computer

 your own home without worrying about other people; now, thanks to the

-Internet, they're a much more social phenomena than anyone ever
+Internet, and things like Facebook and Twitter, they're a much more social phenomenon than anyone ever

 telephones.
 That's why most computer users now expect their machines to